 Maslow’s hierarchy of needs in the workplace is the implementation of the famous theory of motivation and human needs developed by the American psychologist Abraham Maslow in the early 1940s.

-Given the popularity of this theory and, more importantly, the utility it can have when it comes to making decisions about the psychological well-being of workers, in this article we want to reflect on the effectiveness of Maslow’s hierarchy of needs in the workplace.
+Given the popularity of this theory and, more importantly, the utility it can have when it comes to making decisions about workers’ mental well-being at work, in this article we want to reflect on the effectiveness of Maslow’s hierarchy of needs in the workplace.

 Features of Maslow’s hierarchy of needs in the workplace